wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### expanded

-2.&emsp;I have said that you cannot change your mind by changing your behaviour, but I have also said, and many times, that you <em>can</em> change your mind.
+2. I have said that you cannot change your mind by changing your behaviour, but I have also said, and many times, that you <em>can</em> change your mind.
 <sup>2</sup>When your mood tells you that you have chosen wrongly, and this [you choosing wrongly] is so whenever you are not joyous, then <em>know this [choosing wrongly] need not be</em>
 <sup>3</sup>In every case you have thought wrongly about some brother God created, and are perceiving images your ego makes in a darkened glass.
 <sup>4</sup>Think honestly what you have thought that God would not have thought, and what you have not thought that God would have you think.